Here’s the cheapest gas in Oneill Saturday - News Break

 According to a survey by GasBuddy, Phillips 66 at 202 E Douglas St was the cheapest station in the area, with regular listed at $2.84 per gallon at the pumps Wednesday.
 That was compared to Cenex at 204 E Us-20, where a gallon of regular was selling for $3.19.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 04:45 PM, Tuesday, the average price of a gallon of regular in the area $2.93.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:45 PM, Tuesday, the average price was $2.93 per gallon for regular.

 |Regular